Alexr951/pymte/README.md

 ## Contributing

-`pymte` is a new project and I would like it to grow with the people who use it.
+`pymte` is a new project.
 If you find a bug, want a feature, see a way to make something faster, or have an application that the package does not yet cover, open an issue or a pull request on GitHub.
 Small fixes, new examples, and documentation improvements are as welcome as new estimators.
 If you would